dpwiese/personal-website/content/posts/react-native-gomobile.md

 Byte slices, JSON strings, and base64 strings are useful options.
 Let's say we want to pass some of the problem parameters across the bridge into Go.
+Let's put these configuration parameters in a JSON object and pass it to our Go function.

 ## Unmarshalling JSON